Death's Ride

 Death's Ride (ISBN 978-0-88038-117-8) is a 1984 adventure module for the Dungeons & Dragons roleplaying game.
 Its associated code is CM2.
 The module was designed by Garry Spiegle, with cover and interior art by Jeff Easley.

 Plot summary

-Death's Ride is an adventure scenario in which the player characters investigate a barony in a distant location has cut off communications, and they encounter a wizard's tower and a village which under control of undead creatures.
+Death's Ride is an adventure scenario in which the player characters investigate a barony in a distant location has cut off communications, and they encounter a wizard's tower and a village under control of undead creatures.

 A strange black cloud hangs over the Norworld barony of Two Lake Vale, which is cut off from the rest of the world.
 As the player characters move to investigate, they encounter armies of the living dead and other vile creatures besieging the last pockets of human resistance.
 The only relief is to find and destroy the dreadful Deathstone, which is responsible for the black cloud, thereby facing the united forces of an evil sorcerer, a powerful priest, and a mighty dragon.